HOW TO IDENTIFY YOUR FEARS

 There are literally hundreds, if not thousands, of fears that have been studied.
 However, the vast majority can be narrowed down to 20 or 30 main ones.
 In this website, a detailed discussion has been narrowed to the most common ones.
 These include the top ten listed in the Gallup™ Poll studies.

 Some detailed discussions of treatment methods are set forth for one or two fears and not repeated in the other fear types.

 The treatment of the Fear of Public Speakings goes into detail in how to handle hecklers, people on cell phones, and talkers.

 Each fear contains different techniques in spotting the fears, looking for companion fears, pairing your fears with particular joys, etc.

 C. What is Manipulation

 Manipulation is the third category.
 Why is this included in the Identify Your Fears Section?
 Because manipulation causes most of the major Fears that exist today.
 Some manipulations may be obvious, but the vast majority are hidden.
-Why is that?
-Because emotions trick the mind obscuring the manipulator’s actions.
+Why?
+Because emotions trick the mind and obscures the manipulator’s actions.

 This section discusses manipulation basics, how emotions play a large role, and how to recognize the signs.
 Click on the manipulation photo for more information, including back-door techniques on how to spot them.